ddiannae/llrc-networks/README.md

 This repository contains a Snakemake-based workflow for constructing and analysing gene co-expression networks from mutual information (MI) matrices.
 The workflow is designed to compare cancer and normal tissue networks, identify network communities, perform functional enrichment, and generate a variety of summary statistics and plots.

-The input for this workflow comes from the results from [RNA-Seq pipeline for TCGA and Toil Xena datasets](https://github.com/ddiannae/llrc-pipeline)
+The input for this workflow comes from the results from [RNA-Seq pipeline for TCGA and USCS Xena datasets](https://github.com/ddiannae/llrc-pipeline)

 ## Overview